scottyschup/ruby-curriculum/language-basics/classes.md

 Within `from_f` and `from_c` we would presumably construct a `Temperature` object with `new`, properly translating the temperature to the default scale.
-This lets the user avoid worrying whether `new` wants a fahrenheit or celsius argument.
+This lets the user avoid worrying whether `new` wants a Fahrenheit or Celsius argument.

 When we want to be clear whether a method `meow` or `new` is an instance or class method of `Cat`, we write `Cat#meow` and `Cat::new`